Alexco Resource (AXU) Upgraded at Zacks Investment Research

 Separately, TheStreet lowered Alexco Resource from a c rating to a d+ rating in a research note on Friday, August 10th.

 Alexco Resource (NYSEAMERICAN:AXU) (TSE:AXR) last issued its quarterly earnings results on Monday, August 13th.
-The mining company reported ($0.02) EPS for the quarter, hitting analysts’ consensus estimates of ($0.02).
+The mining company reported ($0.02) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.02).
 Alexco Resource had a negative return on equity of 8.84% and a negative net margin of 60.01%.
-The company had revenue of $2.75 million during the quarter, compared to analyst estimates of $2.49 million.
+The firm had revenue of $2.75 million for the quarter, compared to analyst estimates of $2.49 million.

 A hedge fund recently raised its stake in Alexco Resource stock.
-Renaissance Technologies LLC boosted its stake in shares of Alexco Resource Corp.
-(NYSEAMERICAN:AXU) (TSE:AXR) by 662.1% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Renaissance Technologies LLC lifted its holdings in Alexco Resource Corp.
+(NYSEAMERICAN:AXU) (TSE:AXR) by 662.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 88,400 shares of the mining company’s stock after acquiring an additional 76,800 shares during the quarter.
-Renaissance Technologies LLC owned 0.08% of Alexco Resource worth $118,000 as of its most recent SEC filing.
+Renaissance Technologies LLC owned approximately 0.08% of Alexco Resource worth $118,000 at the end of the most recent reporting period.

 About Alexco Resource